alexuslivesey-ctrl/DSA_495-labs/README.md

 **Response:**

-The model predictions suggest that broader context is not considered by the model.
+The model's predictions suggest it doesn't consider broader context.
 In the Emotion test 00468 output, the message states, "i cant help feeling this way" and the model predicted joy.
 Without context, this message could mean excitement about love but can also reflect sadness, which was the true prediction.
 Language in emotion_test_00816 also shows a similar trend: "whenever i put myself in others shoes and try to make the person happy.